Transport in Morocco: Proposed high speed extensions

+There are plans for extensions on two core lines: a first one from Tangier in the north via Marrakesh to Agadir in the south, and a second 600-km east-west line from Casablanca on the Atlantic to Oujda on the Algerian border (dubbed the "Maghreb Line"),.
+If all of these plans are approved, building the 1,500 km of tracks may last until 2035 to complete at a cost of around 100 billion dirhams ($10 billion).

-Potential speed gains are large, with travel time from Casablanca to Marrakesh down from 3 hours to 1:20, and from the capital Rabat to Tangier from 4:30 to 1:30.
+The high-speed rail is expected to drastically shorten times between major Moroccan cities.
+Travel time from Casablanca to Marrakesh will drop from 3 hours to 1 hour and 20 minutes, and from the capital Rabat to Tangier from 4.5 hours to 1.5 hours.

-The second High-Speed Rail (HSR) which is planned to be built after Tangier-Kenitra is the HSR Marrakech-Essaouira (180 km) followed by a new HSR Rabat-Meknes (130 km).
-The last high-speed lines will connect these two old empire cities to the Atlantique coast in less than one hour instead of two hours now.
+The second High-Speed Rail (HSR) line planned after Tangier-Kenitra section is the HSR Marrakech-Essaouira line (180 km) followed by a new HSR Rabat-Meknes line (130 km).
+The last high-speed lines will connect these two former imperial cities to the Atlantic coast in less than one hour compared to the two hours currently needed.

 In December 2024, Morocco secured $14 billion in investments to expand Morocco's high speed rail.
-The goal of the project is to increase the high speed rail coverage of 320km to over 1280km by 2040, this would significantly enhance the country's connectivity, reduce travel times, and contribute to a greener, more sustainable transport system.
+The goal of the project is to increase the high speed rail network of 320 km to over 1,280 km by 2040, this would significantly enhance the country's connectivity, reduce travel times, and contribute to a greener, more sustainable transport system.

-high-speed rail linking Kenitra to Marrakech via Casablanca Airport is being currently constructed.
-Journeys to Marrakech will only take 2 hours 45 minutes by 2029, down from 7 hours.
+The high-speed rail linking Kenitra to Marrakech via Casablanca's Mohammed V Airport is currently under construction.
+Completion is intended for 2029 to precede Morocco's co-hosting of the 2030 World Cup and the accommodate the expected influx of visitors attending matches.
+Journeys to Marrakech will only take 2 hours and 45 minutes, compared from 7 hours.
 Another line connecting Marrakech to Agadir could be ready as soon as mid-2025.